 Mid-year changes in assessed value will result in the issuance of either a Supplemental Bill or Supplemental Refund.
 The supplemental process is explained here, or you can contact the Assessor’s Office for answers to questions regarding your supplemental notice: (661) 868-3485

 The Treasurer Tax-Collector has a helpful tool for calculating your potential bill or refund resulting from a property transfer or new construction.

-Over the years, numerous private firms have issued statewide mass mailing, some of them looking like official government paperwork, advising property owners that for a fee, sometimes in the range of several hundred dollars, the issuer will assist the property owner in having his or her property assessment reviewed or appealed.
-The services charged for in these mailings offer nothing that the taxpayer cannot accomplish, free of charge, with a simple phone call.
+Over the years, numerous private firms have issued statewide mass mailings, some printed to look like official government paperwork, advising property owners that for a fee, sometimes in the range of several hundred dollars, the issuer will assist the property owner in having his or her property assessment reviewed or appealed.
+The services charged for in these mailings usually offer nothing that the taxpayer cannot accomplish, free of charge, with a simple phone call.

-Each year, the Assessor reviews tens of thousands of properties for a potential reduction in value.
-Currently, over 85,000 Kern County property owners realize a reduction in their Proposition 13 base value.
+Each year, the Assessor reviews tens of thousands of properties for a potential reduction in assessed value.
+Currently, over 80,000 Kern County property owners realize a reduction in their Proposition 13 base value.
 Though the Assessor tries to resolve value disputes, not all reviews end to the taxpayer's satisfaction.
-If the taxpayer wishes to go beyond an informal review, filing an assessment appeal is cost free.
+If the taxpayer wishes to go beyond an informal review, filing an assessment appeal is also cost free.

 The Assessor is committed to producing a correct assessment roll for all Kern County property owners.
 All review requests, from individuals or commercial firms, are taken between July 2 and November 30 each year.